CWCleghornAI/CORNN/README.md

 ```

 ## Installation
-You can simply download the lib folder and use as indicated in the 'Demo.py' file or if you wish to install CORRN as a package you can enter the below commands:
+You can simply download the lib folder and use as indicated in the 'Demo.py' file or if you wish to install CORNN as a package you can enter the below commands:

 ```
 git clone https:///github.com/CWCleghornAI/CORNN